Why it matters

 Overall we believe our trade is a force for good, creating jobs and opportunities for people and communities across the world.
 But we also want those jobs to be good jobs.
 It is important that clear standards are upheld around issues such as: working hours, health and safety, no child or forced labour, freedom of association and ensuring that discrimination does not take place.
 It is also important that where evidence of human rights abuses does occur we ensure it is addressed and those affected receive redress.

 We are committed to upholding human rights and fully support the UN Universal Declaration of Human Rights, the International Labour Organization Core Conventions and the UN Guiding Principles on Business and Human Rights.
+We are also committed to reporting regularly on or work to uphold human rights in our supply chains.
 For our supply base specifically, we require that our suppliers uphold the full range of labour standards set out in the Base Code of the Ethical Trading Initiative.

 We have historically monitored this through an ethical audit programme of our direct supply base.
 However this approach is limited because audits are not always the right tool to use to address hidden or systemic issues like modern slavery which may occur further down the supply chain.